signed/talk-contract-tests/notes/opportunities.md

    - write a web crawler that follows all the links
    - write a markdown parser and run through the source
 1. List of resources look through it https://dius.com.au/resources/game-day/reference-links/
+1. How to do a proper full screen in the browser